BradleyChatha/jcli/README.md

 So `-v` would define `v` once, `-vvvv` would define `-v` multiple times.

-This is mostly useful when paired with `ArgConfig.accumulate`.

 ### ArgConfig.parseAsFlag

 Enables flag semantics for the named argument.
-This can only work on `bool` and `Nullable!bool`.
+For now, this can only work on `bool` and `Nullable!bool`.

 If the argument is defined by itself with no value, then it is set to true: `--verbose`